cap-js/docs/java/architecture.md

 ## Stack Configuration { #stack_configuration}

  As outlined in section [Modular Architecture](#modular_architecture), the CAP Java SDK is highly flexible.
-You can’t only choose among modules prepared for different environments.
-You can also include optional or custom extensions.
+You can choose among modules prepared for different environments and in addition also include optional or custom extensions.
  Which set of modules is active at runtime is a matter of compile time and runtime configuration.

  At compile time, you can assemble modules from the different layers: